-- Applicants are expected to have completed 39 of the 42 courses required for graduation, including all general education requirements (exceptions must be approved by the Digital Studies Academic Director), before entering concurrent residence status for the three quarters preceding the anticipated quarter of graduation.
+- Applicants are expected to have completed 39 of the 42 courses required for graduation, including all general education requirements (exceptions must be approved by the Director of Digital Studies), before entering concurrent residence status for the three quarters preceding the anticipated quarter of graduation.

 How to Apply